Yandex Cloud

 Warning

-While you are creating your backup, the cluster performance might degrade.
+While you are creating a backup, the cluster performance may degrade.

 Restoring a cluster from a backupRestoring a cluster from a backup

 When you restore a cluster from a backup, you create a new cluster with the backup data.
-If the folder lacks resources to create such a cluster, data will not be restored from the backup.
+If your folder lacks resources to create such a cluster, you will not be able to restore your data from the backup.

 Before you begin, assign the following roles to your Yandex Cloud account: